Our Team of Mentors at TFA!

 I have two daughters, Juniper and Pippa, who both attend TFA and who have taught me so much about life and learning.
 The girl’s experience at forest school, combined with my own outdoor experience, has sparked my passion for outdoor learning, specifically within the forest school setting.
 I believe kids (and adults!) are at their best outside, where their bodies, minds, and souls have the space to move and grow.
 I look forward to supporting the students of TFA while they create their own memories and hone their own skills that will last a lifetime”

-• Summer/Occasional Mentor at TFA
+• Mentor at TFA